wolfv6/keybrd/CONTRIBUTING.md

 If you prefer your answers remain confidential, pm the completed Q & A to [wolfv](https://geekhack.org/index.php?action=pm;sa=send;u=25471).

 Usability survey results will be used to make improvements to the keybrd library.

-### Schematics
-The most glaring deficiency is the tutorials' lack of schematics.
-Schematics would be easier to read than the current photos.

-Schematics are not my area of expertise.
-Use what ever would be the best solution for the tutorials:
-* schematics
-* breadboard drawings
-* Arduino simulation software

-Contributions of tutorial schematics would benefit users new to the keybrd library.

 ### Documentation
 Suggest a clarification, simplification, correction, or other improvement.